-The class starts at 7.30pm with a few minutes relaxation, followed by an asana (postures) practice that takes us to about 8.30pm.
-This part includes a short sequence that we do each week, so you will soon pick it up if it is new to you.
-We then sit for a breathing or meditation practice lasting some 15 mins and this is followed by a guided relaxation practice to finish the session off.
+The class will start at 7.30pm with a few minutes relaxation, followed by an asana (postures) practice that takes us to 8.30pm.
+The last half hour will include a breathing or meditation practice lasting some 15 mins, followed by a guided relaxation practice to finish the session off.

 This is a common response to the question “What attracts you to doing a yoga class?”
 I don’t think anyone has ever told me they want to come to yoga to get stronger.
 However, you might be in for a surprise!
 Sadly, our muscular strength declines as we age and personally I don’t think our modern lifestyle helps a great deal.
 So many more of us have sedentary jobs these days and exercise becomes another thing to be fitted into the week, rather than happening as a matter of course.